 In the fall, prior to ice cover, the stock and site infrastructure required to house and protect the stock must be shifted to deeper water to protect them from ice and rough seas.
-Working from a boat, the stock and infrastructure, which includes equipment such as Vexar® bags, cages and/or tables attached to longlines and anchors, are either shifted to an appropriate depth on the grow-out site for over-wintering, or, are transferred to an approved, temporary, over-wintering site.
-If this activity involves the transfer of oysters from one bay to another region, a permit from DFO's Introduction and Transfers Committee may be required.
+Working from a boat, the stock and infrastructure are either shifted to an appropriate depth on the grow-out site for over-wintering, or, are transferred to an approved, temporary, over-wintering site.
+If this activity involves the transfer of oysters from one bay to another region, an authorization from DFO's Introduction and Transfers Committee may be required.
 Once at the over-wintering site, the installation of the site infrastructure and stock is done by use of a boat.
 It is the responsibility of the proponent to ensure that waste produced during stock transfer, installation and operation is managed according to the provincial regulations and municipal by-laws.

-Oysters are over-wintered by submersing the growing system and sinking it to the deepest part of the site during the over-wintering season (i.e. late September to early May).
-The longline with the associated infrastructure is either placed directly on the bottom or submerged below the surface using weights to counter the buoyancy of the equipment enough to be below the ice but not touch the seabed.
+Oysters are over-wintered by submersing the growing system and sinking it to the deepest part of the site during the over-wintering season (i.e. October to May).
+The longline with the associated infrastructure are either placed directly on the bottom or submerged below the surface using weights to counter the buoyancy of the equipment enough to be below the ice but not touch the seabed.
 Global positioning coordinates (GPS) of each longline are recorded upon installation to facilitate retrieval of the equipment/stock over the winter months if necessary (i.e., harvesting).
 The density of oysters in the over-wintering gear during the winter is dependent on the method being used for over-wintering as well as the size of oysters.
 Once the over-wintering structures are in place, there is no further regular maintenance required.
-The over-wintering gear and oysters will be recovered via boat the following spring and will be transferred to approved grow-out sites
+The over-wintering gear be recovered via boat the following spring and oysters will be transferred to approved grow-out sites